ajb85/Computer-Architecture/ls8/inventory.md

 # interrupts.ls8

-When X thing happens, stop and handle the thing
+When X thing happens, stop and handle the thing (like a keystroke)